derkeksvommond/stylesheets.js/README.md

 **This minimalistic JavaScript library makes it possible to make small CSS changes straight in your JavaScript-Code in a very beautifull way**

+## Quickstart
-## QuickstartSet this in the head tag of your html-file
+Set this in the head tag of your html-file
 ```html
 <script src="https://louanne.co/stylesheets.js"></script>
 ```